List of antibiotic-resistant bacteria

 A list of antibiotic resistant bacteria is provided below.
 These bacteria have shown antibiotic resistance (or antimicrobial resistance).

-Enzyme NDM-1 (New Delhi Metallo-beta-lactamase-1)

-NDM-1 is an enzyme that makes bacteria resistant to a broad range of beta-lactam antibiotics.

-NDM-1 (New Delhi Metallo-beta-lactamase-1) originated in India.
-In Indian hospitals, hospital-acquired infections are common, and with the new super-bugs on rise in India, this can make them dangerous.
-Mapping of sewage and water supply samples that were NDM-1-positive indicates widespread infection in New Delhi already back in 2011.

-NDM-1 was first detected in a Klebsiella pneumoniae isolate from a Swedish patient of Indian origin in 2008.
-It was later detected in bacteria in India, Pakistan, the United Kingdom, the United States, Canada, and Japan.

 Gram positive

-Clostridium difficile
+Clostridioides difficile

-Clostridium difficile is a nosocomial pathogen that causes diarrheal disease worldwide.
+Clostridioides difficile is a nosocomial pathogen that causes diarrheal disease worldwide.
 Diarrhea caused by C. difficile can be life-threatening.
 Infections are most frequent in people who have had recent medical and/or antibiotic treatment.
 C. difficile infections commonly occur during hospitalization.

-According to a 2015 CDC report, C. difficile caused almost 500,000 infections in the United States over a year period.
+According to a 2015 CDC report, C. difficile caused almost 500,000 infections in the United States per year.
 Associated with these infections were an estimated 15,000 deaths.
-The CDC estimates that C. difficile infection costs could amount to $3.8 billion over a 5-year span.
+The CDC estimates that C. difficile infection costs could amount to $3.8 billion over five years.

 C. difficile colitis is most strongly associated with fluoroquinolones, cephalosporins, carbapenems, and clindamycin.